anthrxc/passman-ui/README.md

 # passman-ui

 PassmanUI is the UI version of my [passman-cli](https://github.com/anthrxc/passman-cli) project.
-The UI is built in Electron, but the core functionality is still the same.
+The UI is built in Electron, and the backend is much more refined and in general is just way better than the CLI version.
-...unless I change my mind mid-project, who knows.

 ## Contributions
 I probably won't accept any contributions but you're still welcome to make them.